Buyer's Choice Award Winner

 How can I manage my Cinch warranty plan?

-You can create an account anytime after you purchase your plan by visiting the customer login page on the company’s site.
+You can create an account any time after you purchase your plan by visiting the customer login page on the company’s site.
 With your online account, you can request service, check service request status, download plan documents, update information and more.

-Is Cinch Home Services worth it?
+Is Cinch Home Services legit?

-With more than 40 years of experience, Cinch Home Services is a big name in the home warranty industry.
-Cinch backs up its work with a fairly long workmanship guarantee, and its plans include comprehensive coverage.
+We like that Cinch backs up its work with a fairly long workmanship guarantee, and its plans include comprehensive coverage.
 It’s also easy to submit and track a claim through the Cinch online portal.

 Cinch Home Services Reviews